ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/01_sessions/01_emergence/README.md

 Write a sketch that generates a pattern with a similar logic as the 10 PRINT example.
 Your pattern should follow an element-by-element and row-by-row iterative creation process.
 If you are a beginner, you can use [the code from the slides](https://editor.p5js.org/legie/sketches/nrfQTzxMI) as a basis (fully understand it first, though!).
 The goal is to create a visual pleasing or interesting pattern.

-If you have further ideas about how to design the pattern but do not manage to implement them, also submit your ideas in text or image form.
+If you have further ideas about how to design the pattern but do not manage to implement them, also submit your ideas as text or image.

 ![pattern_medium](./img/pattern_medium.gif)
 [Credits to be added]